StewAlexander-com/NetVendor/TUTORIAL.md

        # Test your format generation
    ```

-**Files to modify**: `netvendor/utils/vendor_output_handler.py`, `NetVendor.py`, `tests/test_vendor_output_handler.py`
+**Files to modify**: `shadowvendor/utils/vendor_output_handler.py`, `ShadowVendor.py`, `tests/test_vendor_output_handler.py`

 ---

 ## Test Strategy

-NetVendor's test suite is located in `tests/` and provides comprehensive coverage of all execution paths, core functionality, and edge cases.
+ShadowVendor's test suite is located in `tests/` and provides comprehensive coverage of all execution paths, core functionality, and edge cases.
 This section explains **how the testing process works**, from running tests to understanding results.

 ### Understanding the Test Process